Cj-muse/OS_Configurer/README.md

 ## Supported Systems

-- Ubuntu
+- Linux Mint

 ## Dependencies

 - Git
 - Bash
-- Apt-get (Package Manager)

 ## To run this script:

 1. cd to location where you wish to run the configurer
 2. git clone https://github.com/Cj-muse/OS_Configurer.git
-3. ./OS_Configurer/run.sh
+3. run the script, ./OS_Configurer/run.sh
-4. rm  -rf OS_Configurer
+4. delete the files, rm  -rf OS_Configurer